Confirmed:

 History:

-Patagonia Bird Sanctuary is currently open by appointment only.
-We offer half-day or full-day guided tours of the sanctuary with profesional (english speaking) birdwatching guides.
+• Half-day or full-day guided tours of the sanctuary with professional (english speaking) birdwatching guides.
 The half-day experience is four hours long and can be taken either in the morning or in the afternoon.
 The full day experience is eight hours long with a lunch break in between.
 Visitors can choose to organize their experience across multiple days as well.
-Approximately 60 different bird species are confirmed to currently reside in the sanctuary.
-More species can also be sighted and observed but with less frequency.
-To learn more about the birds of the sanctuary, click here.
-Birdwatchers that range from beginners to experts are sure to enjoy an unforgettable birding experience.